 - Describe the impact that implicit bias has on health care, specifically on maternal and child health outcomes.

-- Summarize the impact that patients' attitudes towards healthcare and their likelihood to be misdiagnosed.
+- Summarize the impact that patients' attitudes have towards healthcare and their likelihood to be misdiagnosed.

 - Evaluate personal biases, and how personal bias impacts the patient care delivery in health care settings.